tguild/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

 and VSS also gives the possibility to report washer fluid level separately for each windshield.
 This fits very well for a vehicle that has separate washer fluid containers for front and rear windshield and that offers heating for both windshields.
-But that is not the case for all vehicles, it is not even certain that all vehicles have two windshields. this sections gives recommendations on how to use VSS for a vehicle if the VSS specification does not offer an exact match of the capabilities of the vehicle.
+But that is not the case for all vehicles, it is not even certain that all vehicles have two windshields.
+This sections gives recommendations on how to use VSS for a vehicle if the VSS specification does not offer an exact match of the capabilities of the vehicle.

 ```YAML